bbulone/cat-app/README.md

 # cat-app

-My Cat APP usin react-native and the cat-API
+My Cat APP using react-native and the cat-API

 ```
 Get started :